 Programme website: Earth Observation & Geoinformation Management

-This programme suit students with a background in environmental or geographical sciences who have already come across remote sensing, or those with a background in physics, computer science or engineering looking for a career in an applied area.
+This programme will suit students with a background in environmental or geographical sciences who have already come across remote sensing, or those with a background in math, physics, computer science or engineering looking for a career in an applied area.

 This programme consists of two semesters of taught courses followed by individual dissertation project work.

 Option courses may include:

 Courses are offered subject to timetabling and availability and are subject to change.

 In addition, this programme typically includes a residential field-skills weekend in Scotland.

 *Please note, Principles and Practice of Remote Sensing would usually be a prerequisite for Passive Earth Observation and Active Remote Sensing unless equivalent background knowledge is demonstrated.